osmocom/osmo-sim-auth/README.md

 compatible with the USB CCID device class is much recommended.

 Please verify that the hardware and driver setup is working, e.g. by using the 'pcsc_scan' tool included with pcsc-lite.
+You may also need to install the 'pcscd' service.

 You should get an output like:
 ```
 V 1.4.17 (c) 2001-2009, Ludovic Rousseau <ludovic.rousseau@free.fr>
 Compiled with PC/SC lite version: 1.5.5